 Eat balanced, nutritious meals.

 Avoid alcohol or drink in moderation.
-This is up to two drinks per day for men and one drink per day for women.
+This is up to 2 drinks per day for men and 1 drink per day for women.

 Van Der Weijden F, Else Slot D. Oral hygiene in the prevention of periodontal diseases: the evidence.
 Periodontol 2000.
 2011 Feb;55(1):104-23.